mkaz/lanyon/README.md

 Lanyon is licensed under MIT Open Source license, see LICENSE file for details.

 I welcome any comments, suggestions, contributions or just well wishes.
-Using github is probably easiest but if you want, you can e-mail me at marcus@mkaz.com or reach me on Twitter at @mkaz.
+Using github is probably easiest but if you want, you can email me at marcus@mkaz.com or reach me on Twitter at @mkaz.